Page 173 - University Bulletin

 topics: Definitions of stress and strain; Stress, strain, and deformation of axially loaded bars and

-torsionally loaded shafts; Distributed loads; Statically indeterminate problems; Stress & strain
+torsionally loaded shafts; Distributed loads; Statically indeterminate problems; Stress and strain

 components and transformations and Mohr’s circle; Pressure vessels; Linear elastic constitutive